mshafiee/astrology.ir/content/en/ephemeris/new_caledonia/noumea/_index.md

   - Ephemeris
   - New Caledonia
   - Noumea
-description: 🗓 Monday, 29 May 2023
+description: 🗓 Tuesday, 30 May 2023

 toc: false
 ---
-## Geographic coordinates
+## Geographic Information of Noumea
 TimeZone: +11:00
 \-
 Latitude: -22.2741